HuMiTriet/shell-scripts/README.md

-# shell script ideas
+# A collection of useful shell scripts

-# Written by Tam and Triet